FlashVideo: Flowing Fidelity to Detail for Efficient High-Resolution Video Generation

 The overall simulation process during training can be described as follows: First, pixel-space degradation is applied to the high-quality video, yielding a degraded version.
 This is then encoded into the latent space, represented as:

 Next, the latent representation is blended with Gaussian noise $ n \sim N(0,1) $ to simulate low-quality latents, defined as:

 The parameter $step$ determines the strength of noise augmentation.
 To ensure the model can perceive the noise strength in the latent space, we introduce a noise strength embedding, which is added to the time embedding.
 At the inference stage, only $DEG_{latent}$ is applied to the first-stage output.
-In order to determine the suitable strength of $DEG_{\text{latent}}$, we start with a wide noise step range (600-900) during the initial training.
-We then assess the model results under different noise steps (as shown in Figure~\ref{fig:ab_inf}~(c) and Table~\ref{table:latent_deg}).
-Guided by these results, we restrict the noise range to 650-750 in following training stages.
+However, setting this degradation strength requires careful design in our full attention framework, as discussed in the subsequent paragraph.

+\paragraph{Latent degradation strength search.} Although the Stage II full‐attention architecture enhances spatio‐temporal coherence (see Figure~\ref{fig:comp_consis}), it may exhibit a ``cheating'' behavior: under weak latent degradation (\textit{e.g.}, noise steps $<$ 400), the model simply copies details across frames, leaving artifacts uncorrected.
+Conversely, overly aggressive degradation (\textit{e.g.}, noise steps $> 800$) overwhelms the generator, degrading overall fidelity.
+Hence, precise tuning of the latent degradation magnitude ($DEG_{\text{latent}}$) is essential to erase undesirable artifacts while retaining structures produced in Stage I, which is largely unexplored.
+Traditional super‐resolution approaches \citep{RealBasicVSR, yang2023mgldvsr} do not target model‐introduced artifacts (Figure~\ref{fig:comp_frame}), while recent diffusion-based video enhancement techniques without global attention~\citep{lavie, upscaleavideo, venhancer} avoid this cheating at the expense of temporal consistency (Figure~\ref{fig:comp_consis}).
+To identify an optimal $DEG_{\text{latent}}$ range, we begin training with a broad noise‐step interval (600–900), then refine it to 650–750 based on empirical performance (Table~\ref{table:latent_deg}).

 \paragraph{Coarse-to-fine training.}

 Training directly on high resolution requires substantial computational costs.
 The use of 3D RoPE~\citep{rope, cogvideox}, a relative spatiotemporal encoding, offers good resolution scalability for our model (Section~\ref{sec:pos_emb}).
 As a result, we first conduct large-scale pre-training on low-resolution images and videos ($540 \times 960$) before extending to the target resolution of 1080p ($1080 \times 1920$).
 Observing obvious performance fluctuations in the later stages, we further fine-tune the model with a small set of high-quality samples aligned to human preferences.
 This low-cost additional fine-tuning stage greatly improves the model's performance.